hbctraining/scRNA-seq/lessons/07_SC_clustering_cells_SCT.md

 ### Cluster the cells

-We can now use these chosen PCs to determine which cells exhibit similar expression patterns for clustering.
-To do this, Seurat uses a graph-based clustering approach, which embeds cells in a graph structure, using a K-nearest neighbor (KNN) graph (by default), with edges drawn between cells with similar gene expression patterns.
+Seurat uses a graph-based clustering approach, which embeds cells in a graph structure, using a K-nearest neighbor (KNN) graph (by default), with edges drawn between cells with similar gene expression patterns.
 Then, it attempts to partition this graph into highly interconnected ‘quasi-cliques’ or ‘communities’ [[Seurat - Guided Clustering Tutorial](https://satijalab.org/seurat/v3.1/pbmc3k_tutorial.html)].

 We will use the `FindClusters()` function to perform the graph-based clustering.
 The `resolution` is an important argument that sets the "granularity" of the downstream clustering and will need to be optimized for every individual experiment.
 For datasets of 3,000 - 5,000 cells, the `resolution` set between `0.4`-`1.4` generally yields good clustering.
 Increased resolution values lead to a greater number of clusters, which is often required for larger datasets.